-Imagine buying a car without taking it for a test drive first.
-It's just a given that you test drive a car and a bike should be no different.
-Only by taking a bike for a ride will you get a feel for it's characteristics, size, geometry and intricacies.
+Only by taking a bike for a ride will you get a feel for its characteristics, size, geometry and intricacies.

-When taking a bike for a test ride, don't just go around the block and make a decision.
-If possible try to get it for the weekend, or at least try to simulate the type of riding you plan to do.
+When taking a bike for a test ride, try to simulate the type of riding you plan to do.
 I.e. If you favour the hills, take it for a ride up and down the nearest climb.
 If flat, fast tracks are more your thing, try to get it up to speed and see how it handles sprinting.
 If it's a commuter, make sure it feels robust and can accommodate your storage needs.

 Get a bargain

 BikeExchange is the perfect place to find yourself a great deal year-round and here are some tips to help you narrow in on that bargain: